Biography

 Mr. Lentz is a native of Bloomfield, N.J., and now lives in New York City .

-For more details on Mr. Lentz's career, connect to his site at Linkedin.
+For more details on Mr. Lentz's career, click on his site at Linkedin.